 I love Amritsar!
-Its been around 2 years that I am back in my city and every time I go to my tours with travelers to show them the spectacular places and the hidden gems, I am flabbergasted by the beautiful sights and people I come across, not to mention the amazing vibes.
+Its been around 2 years that I am back in my city and every time I go to my tours with travelers to show them the spectacular places and the hidden gems, I am amazed by the beautiful sights and people I come across, not to mention the amazing vibes.

 Pro tip: Get a small portion of 20 Rupees initially and try a bite.
 It might be extremely sweet for you